 On a Friday afternoon, I was very close to getting scammed by a sneaky digital thief.
 He almost fooled me.
-Let me share with you my experience and how you can stay safe from digital frauds.
+Let me share with you my experience and how you can stay safe from digital fraud.

 OLX PayTm Google Pay Scam - How it Works

 Don't Get Scammed (UPI Frauds) on OLX, PayTm, Google Pay